anselcorona/anselcorona/README.md

 - 👀 I’m interested in topics related to Salesforce, politics and traveling.
 - 🌱 I’m currently learning more about Salesforce, Apex Programming and Business Analysis.
 - 💞️ I’m looking to collaborate on projects that are related to my interests and learning path, or, projects related to matters I might be interested in learning
 - 📫 How to reach me... anselcorona is universally my username, on pretty much every social media platform.
-Easily accessible through Twitter and/or Instagram.
+Easily accessible through X and/or Instagram.